Spin Polarization from Circularly Polarized Light Induced Charge Transfer

-In recent experimental work, Liu \textit{et al}. have demonstrated that upon exciting a transition metal dichalcogenide with CPL followed by electron transfer to an organic molecule, the generated spin polarization decays more slowly.\cite{liu2024spin} However, in that work the spin of the electron in the conduction band is fixed at the time of excitation as up or down depending on the helicity of the light and this electron is then transferred due to spin-valley locking.
+In recent experimental work, Liu \textit{et al}. have demonstrated that upon exciting a transition metal dichalcogenide with CPL followed by electron transfer to an organic molecule, the generated spin polarization decays more slowly than in the bare monolayer.\cite{liu2024spin} However, in that work the spin of the electron in the conduction band is fixed at the time of excitation as up or down depending on the helicity of the light and this electron is then transferred due to spin-valley locking.
 Our proposal takes this a step further, as the CPL excitation in itself only generates a singlet and during the dynamics of electron transfer, the system develops spin polarization.
 This idea can be further developed to include other notions of transient nuclear chirality.\cite{zeng2025photo} The CISS effect has been demonstrated in donor-bridge-acceptor system when the bridge is chiral,\cite{eckvahl2023direct} and it is known that IR excitation of the bridge vibrational modes can modify electron transfer rates,\cite{delor2014toward} so in future work, it would be interesting to study spin-polarization during photoinduced electron transfer in a donor-bridge-acceptor system when an IR pulse excites vibrational modes making the bridge transiently chiral.
+Another promising future direction would be to use synthetic chiral light, which, unlike CPL, is chiral already within the electric-dipole approximation, potentially enabling enhanced spin polarization.\cite{ayuso2019synthetic,neufeld2020degree,mayer2022imprinting}

 Acknowledgments.
 We acknowledge funding from William M. Keck Foundation (8959) and LDRD program at LBNL under the U.S. Department of Energy Office of Science, Office of Basic Energy Sciences, under Contract No. DEAC02-05CH11231.